How To Use a Concrete Core Drill? A Helpful Guide

 There’s also a risk of the concrete bit shattering and being flung outward, which could present a severe threat to your eyes.
 Large fragments could blind you permanently, so take every caution to protect your eyes when using a concrete core bit.

-If you’re using a dry drill, or if you anticipate a lot of dust, you should also wear a dust mask to filter the air you breathe.
+If you’re using a dry drill, or if you anticipate a lot of dust, you should also check out our P2 masks for sale to filter the air you breathe.
 Silica dust, even though it may be in a slurry, can cause health problems.

 How to Core Drill Through Concrete